basmaashouur/competitive-programming/Solutions-library/mathematics-solutions/README.md

-# Sloutions of the Data Strcture
+# Sloutions of the Mathematics

 ## How